stianke/slideshow/README.md

   `sudo chmod -R a+r .`
   `sudo chmod a+x .xsession`

-* Create a slideshow named slideshow.ppt and copy to /media/usb/pi - This will autostart on bootup
+* Create a slideshow named slideshow.pps and copy to /media/usb/pi - This will autostart on bootup
 * To update the slideshow simply replace the slideshow.ppt file on the USB stick and reboot the Raspberry Pi with the USB stick plugged in (The USB stick is only needed for updating the presentation, without the USB stick it'll just play the last know presentation)
 Restart the Raspberry Pi, stand back and enjoy your show